Achievable logoAchievable logo

 • Compute displacement and total distance using integration

 Motion along a line is one of the most common applications of differential and integral calculus.
-Recall from section 4.2 that derivatives were used to relate position, velocity, and acceleration.
-Now we explore the reverse - given an acceleration function and an initial condition, we can find the velocity of an object, and integrating again gives the position.
+Recall from section 4.2 that derivatives connect position, velocity, and acceleration.
+Here we go in the reverse direction: if you know an acceleration function (and an initial condition), you can integrate to find velocity, and integrate again to find position.

 Displacement

-Integrating the velocity function of an object over a time interval gives its displacement (net change in position).
+Integrating an object’s velocity over a time interval gives its displacement, meaning the net change in position.

 Displacement=∫abv(t)dt

-For example, let the velocity of an object in meters per second be
+For example, let the velocity (in meters per second) be

 v(t)=3t−6

-and suppose we want to find its change in position from t=0 to t=4 seconds.
-Integrating,
+Find the change in position from t=0 to t=4 seconds:

 ∫04v(t)dt